 Why is the surcharge being charged on Rates payments only?

 The City currently limits the credit card surcharge to rates payments (and associated charges) since these result in the largest credit card transaction fees, in comparison to other City fees and charges.

 If I do not wish to pay the credit card surcharge how else can I pay my rates?

 The City provides other payment options which are listed on the back of your Rate Notice.
 These include BPay, over the counter payment at one of the City’s Customer Service Centres, via Australia Post or through an arranged Direct Debit from your bank account.

-This year the City has introduced a new payment method which allows you to pay BPay using your credit card.
+In 2019/20 the City introduced a new payment method which allows you to pay BPay using your credit card.
 This payment method will not incur a credit card surcharge, however, you may wish to check with your bank as to whether rewards points will be awarded for your transaction.
 To pay your account by BPay using your credit card, log into your internet banking, choose your credit card as the account to pay from and then pay the account using the Biller Code and Reference Number from your rate notice.